imagekitio/docs-keep-a-changelog/features/video-transformation/resize-crop-and-other-common-video-transformations.md

 **Possible Values** - Valid RGB Hex Code

-### Audio codec - (ac)

-To remove the audio channel from a video set `ac-none` parameter.

-### DPR - (dpr)

-Used to specify the device pixel ratio that is used to calculate the dimensions of the output video.
-Extremely helpful when creating video transformations for devices with a high device pixel ratio (DPR > 1), like the iPhone or high-end Android devices.

-Usage - `dpr-<value>`

-**Possible Values** - `0.1`  to `5`.

-The `dpr` parameter can only be used when either the height or width of the desired output video is specified.

-{% hint style="info" %}
-When using a DPR value larger than `1`, you should always specify the height or width on the image or video tag in HTML for the browser to render the media correctly.
-{% endhint %}

 ### Border - (b)

 This adds a border to the video.
 It accepts two parameters - the width of the border and the color of the border.